justicebangura/Project-1/README.md

 ![Heat Map](Figures/heatmap.png)

-The distribution plot is based off of daily returns, and it appears all 3 banks and the index are relatively normally distributed.
+The distribution plot is based on daily returns, and it appears all 3 banks and the index are relatively normally distributed.

 ![Distribution](Figures/distrubution_plot.png)

-According to the Sharpe ratios shown below, JPMorgan Chase has a more attractive risk reward trade off compared to the other banks and the bank index, indicating a greater return at a lower risk.
+According to the Sharpe ratios shown below, JPMorgan Chase has a more attractive risk-reward trade off compared to the other banks and the bank index, indicating a greater return at a lower risk.

 ![Sharpe Ratios](Figures/sharpe_ratios_plot.png)

 ### Balance Sheet Findings:

-**Question:** What are the method used to calculate the cap ratio?
+**Question:** What are the methods used to calculate the cap ratio?

 This capitalization ratio gives us a general assessment of how these banks perform.
-We used three years of balance sheet data from these banks to analyse the cap ratio.
+We used three years of balance sheet data from these banks to analyze the cap ratio.
 We can conclude that the banks have good financial health with an acceptable capitalization ratio.
-All three top banks use debts to grow its business while also managing risk by not using it too much.
-In this case, the investor can pick this company as one of the candidates to put their money in to.
+All three top banks use debts to grow their business while also managing risk by not using it too much.
+In this case, the investor can pick this company as one of the candidates to put their money into.
 That is the reason these three banks stay on top in the US.

 ![Cap Ratio](Figures/Cap_Ratio.png)

 **Current Ratio:**

 BAC, WFC, & JPM are one of the largest financial and holding firms, they provide various products and services to their customers.
 Global banking, including global corporate banking, global commercial banking, business banking and global investment banking, provides lending-related products and services, integrated working capital management and treasury solutions, and underwriting and advisory services.
-The current ratio for these banks almost stays at 1 times for all three years.
-Further we forsee the ratios would stay 1 due to the current market in the US.
+The current ratio for these banks almost stays at 1 time for all three years.
+Further, we forsee the ratios would stay at 1 due to the current market in the US.

 ![Current Ratio](Figures/Current_Ratio.png)

 **Debt Ratio:**

-The debt ratio for a given bank basically discloses whether or not it has loans and if so, how it's credit financing compares to it's assets.
+The debt ratio for a given bank discloses whether or not it has loans and if so, how its credit financing compares to its assets.
 It is calculated by dividing total liabilities by total assets, with higher debt ratios indicating higher degrees of debt financing.
-Banking industry shows relatively high D/E ratios in common place.
+The banking industry shows relatively high D/E ratios in common place.
 Banks carry higher amounts of debt because they substantially hold fixed assets in the form of local branch networks.

 ![Debt Ratio](Figures/Debt_Ratio.png)